Understanding Hyperledger Blockchain

 - Membership Service Provider: It provides the identity provider abstraction, the governing of the applications, and the ordering and endorsing of identities

 Setting up Channels, Policies, and Chaincodes

 Depending on the business network, one or more channels may be required.
-To make a channel, send a design exchange to the requesting administration indicating individuals from the channel, ACL strategies, anchor peers.
+To make a channel, send a design exchange to the requesting administration indicating individuals from the channel, ACL strategies, and anchor peers.
 The genesis block of the channel becomes a part of the configuration.
 It notifies the members to join the channel wherein multiple channels can be joined by a peer.
-Deploy chaincodes on the channel with an appropriate endorsement policy.
+Deploy chain codes on the channel with an appropriate endorsement policy.
 Now, the network is ready for transacting.

 Consensus = Transaction Endorsement + Ordering + Validation

 - Endorsement: It is a decision to accept or reject a transaction.